hartfordfive/cloudflarebeat/README.md

 Cloudflarebeat is currently in beta.
 It may have bugs and likely various optimizations that can be made.
 If you find any of these, please create an issue or even a pull request if you're familiar with development for beats library.

+## Acknoledgements

+Special thank you to [Lightspeed POS](http://www.lightspeedhq.com) for providing access to test data, feedback and suggestions.

 ## Getting Started with Cloudflarebeat